stelligent/cloudpatrol_gem/README.md

 ## Example CLI Snippets

-Now that you've intalled the CloudPatrol CLI, here are some snippets you can use.
+Now that you've intalled the CloudPatrol CLI, you can begin using it through the command line.
+There's also a Rails web app that you can download and use [here](https://github.com/stelligent/cloudpatrol)

 Currently, there are four services that CloudPatrol can manage.
 They are cloudformation, ec2, iam and opsworks.
-To get a listing of all the services that CloudPatrol can manage, type:
+To get a listing of all the services and options that CloudPatrol provides, type:
 1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY cloudpatrol```

 To get a listing of the methods you can use for a service, enter help next to the service name.
 For example:

 1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY ec2 help```

+Here are some code snippets to use the CloudPatrol CLI:

 1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY cloudformation clean-stacks --days=2```
 1. ```bundle exec bin/cloudpatrol --region=us-east-1 --aws_access_key_id=ID --aws_secret_access_key=KEY ec2 clean-instances --days=1```
 1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY ec2 clean-security-groups```